-Nonprofit helps people navigate quarantine
+New nonprofit is helping people navigate quarantine

-Petaluma nonprofit assists with sheltering in place
+Petaluma nonprofit assists with county-wide outreach program educating residents about sheltering in place

 As testing and contact-tracing ramps up across Sonoma County, hundreds of residents are receiving slips of paper ordering them to self-isolate.
 But for many people, including those in economically vulnerable situations, that’s much easier said than done.